There are three botanic gardens in the Macedon Ranges, each with their own special features and history.

-The Kyneton Botanic Gardens has recently been reviewed with a master plan developed for its ongoing upgrade and development.
+The Kyneton Botanic Gardens has a master plan that will guide its ongoing upgrade and development.

 Features include the use of bluestone throughout on the garden walls and the main gate.
 The garden also has a rotunda, a fairy ring of trees, a drinking fountain dating back from 1902 and a modern sculpture called ‘Fetching Them In’ depicting a sheepdog rounding up sheep.

 There is an old gardener’s cottage that has been restored and a riverside walk along the Campaspe River.

 The Friends of Kyneton Botanic Gardens was formed in early 2005 with the aim to raise awareness of the gardens and their conservation.

 Established in the 1850s, the Malmsbury Botanic Gardens is central to Malmsbury off the Calder highway on the way from Melbourne to Bendigo.
 They are one of Victoria’s earliest regional botanic gardens encompassing a wonderful collection of trees and shrubs along with a few surprises from its rich past.